westbrookdaniel/fgit/README.md

 # fgit

-fgit is a command-line tool that wraps around Git and provides a simpler way to create conventional commits.
+fgit is a command-line tool that wraps around Git and provides a simpler way to create conventional commits and other niceties.
 Conventional commits follow a standardized format for commit messages, making it easier to understand the purpose of a change.

 ## Background